Child care guidelines

 Who can provide child care services?

-- You provide services which are approved by the Department of Education and Training to accept the Child Care Benefit and Child Care Rebate.
+You can provide child care services for TAC clients if you are approved by the Department of Education and appear in the Australian Government’s Child Care Finder.

 What we can pay for

-Types of child care we can pay for:
+Types of child care we can help pay for: